 - Media Influence: The influence of American films and TV shows can’t be understated.
 From rom-com leads to action heroes, British women often encounter idealized versions of American men.

 - Direct Communication: American men tend to be more straightforward, which can feel refreshing to British women accustomed to subtler cues.
-I’ve seen this spark initial attraction in online dating exchanges.
+I’ve seen this spark an initial attraction in online dating exchanges.

 - Independence and Ambition: Both cultures value personal drive.
 A 2021 study from the Pew Research Center showed that 68% of British women prioritize career and personal growth, often aligning with the American ethos of chasing dreams.